Consider a 401(k) rollover instead of cashing out to avoid penalties and taxes. Capitalize will do it for you - for free.

 Important note: Your 401(k) plan administrator will likely withhold 20% of the withdrawal amount for federal income tax.
 This is to ensure the IRS receives its share of your withdrawal.
 The procedure may vary here, so ask about tax withholdings when you contact the plan administrator and ask them if there are any additional taxes you should be aware of.

-Note that cashing out your 401(k) and rolling over your 401(k) are two entirely different processes with entirely different tax and financial planning consequences.
-Rolling over your retirement account, if done properly, should result in no tax due; cashing out your 401(k) will typically result in a tax penalty and/or early withdrawal penalties depending on your age, tax bracket, and a variety of other factors, which is why it’s commonly used as a last resort.
+Note that cashing out your 401(k) and rolling over your 401(k) are two entirely different processes with different tax and financial planning consequences.
+Rolling over your retirement account, if done properly, should not result in a tax bill or penalty fees; cashing out your 401(k) will typically result in a tax penalty and/or early withdrawal penalties depending on your age, tax bracket, and a variety of other factors, which is why it’s commonly used as a last resort.

 There are some advantages to cashing out your 401(k), namely:

 Depending on how badly you need the money, cashing out your 401(k) will provide valuable liquidity.
-Sometimes the need to meet an urgent expense can override the need to save for retirement, though it’s important to exercise caution if you choose to do this.
+In certain situations, the need to meet an urgent expense can override the need to save for retirement, though it’s important to exercise caution if you choose to do this.

-Let’s face it — a 401(k) plan is designed to help you save for retirement, which for many people is more than a decade away.
-You’ll be hit with taxes and penalties if you want to access your money early, but at least the remaining money will be all yours.
+Let’s face it—a 401(k) plan is designed to help you save for retirement, which for many people is more than a decade away.
+You’ll be hit with taxes and penalty fees if you want to access your money early, but at least the remaining money will be all yours.

 You’ll see — very quickly — why cashing out may not be the best idea.
 Some considerations include:

 When you put money into a 401(k), you receive a tax deduction in the current year.
-When you remove it, you’ll pay ordinary income tax, or “taxable income”, on any distributed amount.
-You’re going to owe ta whether you take money out as a 30-year-old or a 60-year-old, so make sure to account for this as part of your tax planning.
+When you remove it, you’ll pay ordinary income tax, or “taxable income,” on any distributed amount.
+That tax bill is coming whether you take money out as a 30-year-old or a 60-year-old, so make sure to account for this as part of your tax planning.
 Note that unlike traditional 401(k)s, Roth 401(k) contributions are made after tax, so once you’re eligible, you can make withdrawals tax-free.

-Unless you’re facing one of the IRS-defined hardships — and you’re below the penalty-free withdrawal age 59 ½ — you will likely be liable for an additional 10% early withdrawal penalty.
+Unless you’re eligible to make an IRS-defined hardship withdrawal—and you’re below the penalty-free withdrawal age 59 ½ — you will likely be liable for an additional 10% early withdrawal penalty.
 These costs can add up quickly and can take a huge bite out of your retirement savings, so make sure you really need the money before you opt to cash out.
 Consider discussing penalties and tax implications with your financial advisor, who will likely look at the impact on your tax bracket.

 As mentioned earlier, your 401(k) is intended as a retirement savings vehicle.
 Typically, when the IRS earmarks a certain account for a certain purpose, you’ll get the best results when you use the account as intended.
-Yes, you can access 401(k) money early, and you’ll certainly pay for the privilege, but you’ll also get a far better result if you view your 401(k) money as a way to cover costs in retirement.
+Yes, you can access 401(k) money early, and you’ll certainly pay for the privilege, but you’ll also get a far better result if you view your 401(k) money as a way to cover costs in retirement, allowing the investment returns over time to naturally increase your retirement income.

-Withdrawals from pre-tax 401(k)s are taxed as ordinary income — in other words, they’re taxed at your highest marginal tax rate and considered gross income.
-Note that this is the same rate at which your job or freelance income is taxed.
+Withdrawals from pre-tax 401(k)s are taxed as ordinary income.
+In other words, they’re taxed at your highest marginal tax rate, the same rate at which your job or freelance income is taxed.

-Ordinary income tax is higher than long-term capital gains tax, which is the tax charged on any realized stock gains after you’ve held the stock for a year or longer in a taxable account.
+Ordinary income tax is higher than long-term capital gains tax, which is the tax charged on any realized stock gains after you’ve held the stock for a year or longer.

 If you have a Roth 401(k) or Roth IRA, you won’t pay ordinary income tax when you withdraw money, as you already paid tax on this money when you made contributions to the account.
 You will still be liable for the 10% early withdrawal penalty, however, if you’re below the retirement age of 59 ½.

-In most circumstances, a financial advisor will suggest it’s best to avoid cashing out your 401(k).
+In most circumstances, a financial advisor will suggest it’s best to avoid cashing out your 401(k) plan account.
 If you do, you’ll be on the hook for taxes and/or penalties, and you’ll severely cut into the growth potential of a valuable tax-deferred retirement account.

 Again, cashing out your 401(k) is not the same as rolling over your 401(k) account balance, which is, in many cases, a good idea.
-In fact, a forgotten 401(k) can have a seriously detrimental effect on your retirement savings (i.e., it can add years to your working career).
+In fact, a forgotten 401(k) can have a seriously detrimental effect on your retirement savings, even adding years to your working career).
 Be sure to know the location of each retirement account you own and take active steps to optimize their respective positions.

 Cashing out a 401(k) comes with many disadvantages, so if you need emergency access to money, you may want to consider one of these alternatives.